-In conjunction with its activities during fiscal year 2020, the Audit Committee reviewed and discussed our interim results, audited financial statements, and the annual integrated audit of our financial statements and internal control over financial reporting with management and the Company's independent registered public accounting firm with and without management present.
+In conjunction with its activities during fiscal year 2021, the Audit Committee reviewed and discussed our interim results, audited financial statements, and the annual integrated audit of our financial statements and internal control over financial reporting with management and the Company's independent registered public accounting firm with and without management present.
 The members of the Audit Committee discussed the quarterly review procedures and annual audit procedures performed by the independent registered public accounting firm in connection with the quarterly unaudited and annual audited financial statements and discussed and agreed upon procedures related to the audit of internal control over financial reporting with management of the Company and its independent registered public accounting firm.
-The members of the Audit Committee also discussed with the Company's independent registered public accounting firm.
-The members of the Audit Committee also discussed with the Company's independent registered public accounting firm the written disclosures and the new terview of "PCAOB").
-In addition, the Audit Committee received from the Company's independent registered public accounting firm the written disclosures and the letter required by the PCAOB").
-In addition, the Audit Committee received from the Company's independent registered public accounting firm the written disclosures and the letter required by the PCAOB regarding the independent registered public accounting firm the independent registered public accounting firm the independent registered public accounting firm the financial statements and the independent registered public accounting firm 's independence.
-Based on the foregoing reviews and discuss
+The members of the Audit Committee also discussed with the Company's independent registered public accounting firm the matters required to be discussed pursuant to Auditing Standard No. 1301, Communications with Audit Committees, adopted by the Public Company Accounting Oversight Board ("PCAOB").
+In addition, the Audit Committee received from the Company's independent registered public accounting firm the written disclosures and the letter required by the PCAOB regarding the independent registered public accounting firm the independent registered public accounting firm

+Audit Committee

-Audit Committee Richard C. Pfenniger, Jr., Chairman Richard M. Krasno, Ph.D.
-John A. Paganelli Prem A. Lachman, M.D.
+Richard C. Pfenniger, Jr., Chairman

+Richard M. Krasno, Ph.D.

+John A. Paganelli

+Prem A. Lachman, M.D.